ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-bff.md

 The controller provides the REST interface for our BFF.
 The template uses the `typescript-rest` package to simplify the tasks required to create a controller.

-Since we will be developping this microservice following the [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) approach, we are first going to create the test for our `stock-items` controller.
+Since we will be developing this microservice following the [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) approach, we are first going to create the test for our `stock-items` controller.

 - Start the tests by running the following command in a new terminal that you will keep running while running the lab:
     ```bash